 2 cups low-sodium vegetable stock (homemade or good quality for best flavor)

 1 tablespoon yellow/brown miso (Shinshu miso)

 salt and pepper to taste

-In a dutch oven or heavy bottomed medium-large pot, sauté the mushrooms and onions in olive oil over medium heat.
+- In a dutch oven or heavy bottomed medium-large pot, sauté the mushrooms and onions in olive oil over medium heat.
 After the onions and mushrooms have started to brown, about 12-15 minutes, add the butter and stir until completely melted.
-Next add the flour and nutritional yeast- stir for another minute.
-Next add your broth, a little bit at a time (stirring in between additions), and bring to a gentle simmer for 5 minutes.
+Next, add the flour and nutritional yeast and stir for another minute.
+Then add your broth, a little bit at a time (stirring in between additions), and bring to a gentle simmer for 5 minutes.

-Bring the gravy back to a simmer in the same pot and whisk in the miso, cream, and soy sauce.
+- Bring the gravy back to a simmer and whisk in the miso, cream, and soy sauce.
 Salt and pepper to taste.